Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 It absolutely sucks (almost suicidal) to have a non-standard rough-in size for a standard toilet.
 You will have limited toilet options, to begin with, and then the installation may cost twice as much as the toilet.

 So, if you are in the planning stage for your new bathroom, Congratulations!
 Please stay clear of all rough-in sizes and insist on a 12-inch measure from the finished wall (not the baseboard) to the center of the floor flange.
+Also, be sure to consider the placement and installation of grab bars and non-slip flooring to ensure bathroom safety for all users.
+Additionally, consult with a professional plumber to ensure proper installation of all fixtures and to receive valuable bathroom safety tips for preventing accidents and injuries.

 Don’t buy into the BS that a 10-inch rough-in size will save you some bathroom space or, for whatever reason the 14-inch offers, hang on tight with the 12-inch rough-in.
 It will save you a ton of trouble and frustration when looking for a replacement later.
+Additionally, the 12-inch rough-in size is a standard in many homes, so finding a suitable replacement will be much easier.
+This will ultimately save you time and money in the long run.
+Plus, having the proper bathroom hygiene is essential, and a properly sized toilet will make it easier to maintain a clean and sanitary bathroom environment.

 That’s because every toilet maker (local and foreign) who wants a piece of the US market must carry the standard 12-inch rough-in for all its toilet series.
 Even the smallest of compact toilets come with a 12-inch rough-in.
+This industry standard ensures compatibility with the majority of American bathrooms, streamlining the installation process for both plumbers and homeowners.
+However, as toilet trends and innovations continue to evolve, manufacturers are finding creative ways to incorporate advanced features into designs that still adhere to the 12-inch rough-in requirement.
+From space-saving designs to water-efficient flushing systems, the balance between modern functionality and traditional specifications remains a top priority.

 Sure, there are 10-inch and 14-inch toilets out there, but the range is not as extensive as the standard 12-inch.
 Some makers don’t even bother to come up with anything other than a 12-inch rough-in.